firien/shibboleth/README.md

 No problem, append ':xxx' to your master password to truncate it.
 For example 'master:16' will create a password only 16 characters long.

 ###Salting
 You can choose to include a [Salt](http://en.wikipedia.org/wiki/Salt_%28cryptography%29) in Shibboleth's javascript.
-This is just one more layer of security (and complexity).
+This is just one more layer of security (& complexity).
 It makes the javascript unique to you.

 ####Why is it named Shibboleth?